Understanding This Benchmark Rate Is the Key to Unlocking Potential Savings on Your Monthly Energy Costs

 | 10.5 cents / kWh | 7.5 cents / kWh ($0.03 savings) | $315.00 |

 When you evaluate a fixed rate vs price to compare, you are weighing long-term financial security against short-term market volatility.
-Because the utility’s PTC is inherently variable, it subjects your household budget to the unpredictable swings of the wholesale energy market.
-A rate that appears manageable in April might spike unexpectedly during peak summer cooling months.
+Because the utility’s PTC is inherently a variable rate, it leaves consumers continuously exposed to extreme market volatility.
+A rate that appears manageable in April might spike unexpectedly during peak summer cooling months when grid demand surges.
+Utilities adjust their PTC several times a year, meaning your baseline generation costs are never truly locked in.

-In contrast, reputable competitive suppliers provide the option to lock in a fixed rate for 12, 24, or even 36 months.
+In contrast, reputable competitive suppliers—like Constellation Energy or Direct Energy—provide the option to lock in a fixed rate for 12, 24, or even 36 months.
 This stable approach guarantees that your price per kWh will not budge, regardless of how extreme the weather gets or how high wholesale fuel costs climb.
 When shopping on your state’s platform, we highly recommend filtering your results to view only fixed-rate plans to avoid surprise price hikes down the road.
+Predictability is arguably the most valuable asset a fixed-rate energy plan provides for your household budget.

 Using the Price to Compare to Support Green Energy